 Bosch was a well-known guitarist in late nineteenth century Paris, a contemporary of Coste and a friend of the painter Edouard Manet.
 A Catalan born in Barcelona, his works show strong Spanish influence.
 This edition will be indispensable to anyone interested in the history of the guitar at that period.
 With a preface by Brian Jeffery.

-This book presents 18 pieces, all in reprints of the original editions.
+Bosch Works for Guitar presents 18 pieces, all in reprints of the original editions.

 Contents (the numbers refer to opus numbers):